 Run the tests from your terminal by using the

 rspec command, which will return “No examples found.”
 That really shouldn’t surprise you, because we haven’t written any tests yet.
-If you’re still shocked…maybe take a short break, or come say hello to us in our Back-End Gitter room.
+If you’re still shocked… maybe take a short break, or come say hello to us in our Discord back-end channel.

 No examples found.
 Finished in 0.00037 seconds (files took 0.21108 seconds to load) 0 examples, 0 failures